Cleveland pregnancy discrimination attorneys

 - The employer violating or misapplying its own policy when taking negative action against the pregnant employee, or failing to previously apply the policy until the employee became pregnant.

 The pregnancy discrimination laws are not the only place pregnant employees can look for workplace protection.
-Employees with a high-risk pregnancy or other pregnancy or childbirth complications might be protected from discrimination by the Americans with Disabilities Act and Ohio’s disability discrimination law.
+Employees with a high-risk pregnancy or other pregnancy or childbirth complications (like gestational diabetes or pregnancy-induced hypertension) might be protected from discrimination by the Americans with Disabilities Act and Ohio’s disability discrimination law.
 Those laws prohibit discrimination on the basis of a pregnancy-related disability, and might require an employer to grant the employee a leave of absence as a reasonable accommodation.

 Another potential protection for pregnant employees is the Family and Medical Leave Act, or “FMLA.”
 The FMLA provides certain employees with up to twelve weeks of unpaid, but job-protected leave within a given 12-month period for the birth of a child or to care for the newborn.
 A pregnant employee may be entitled to FMLA leave before the child is born, if her condition makes her unable to work.
 Once the baby is born, the mother is entitled to FMLA leave to care for the newborn, regardless of the health of the mother or baby.